-Music lessons enhance the quality of school lifeSeptember 2nd, 2013 in Psychology & Psychiatry /
+Music lessons enhance the quality of school lifeSeptember 2, 2013 in Medicine & Health / Psychology & Psychiatry

 A new study, published in Music Education Research, examined whether an extended music education had an impact on pupils' experienced satisfaction with the school.
 Nearly a thousand pupils at ten Finnish schools with extended music classes and comparison classes participated on a survey that measured the quality of school life at Year 3 and Year 6.